Dick Cavett: Stand-up comic

 Cavett began a brief career as a stand-up comic in 1964 at The Bitter End in Greenwich Village.
 His manager was Jack Rollins.
 One of his jokes from this period was:

 I went to a Chinese-German restaurant.
 The food is great, but an hour later you're hungry for power.

 Cavett also played Mr. Kelly's in Chicago and Enrico Banducci's hungry i in San Francisco.
 In San Francisco, he met Lenny Bruce, about whom he said, "I liked him and wish I had known him better ... but most of what has been written about him is a waste of good ink, and his most zealous adherents and hardest-core devotees are to be avoided, even if it means working your way around the world in the hold of a goat transport."

 In 1965, Cavett did some commercial voiceovers, including a series of mock interviews with Mel Brooks for Ballantine beer.
 In the next couple of years he appeared on game shows, including What's My Line.
 He wrote for Merv Griffin and appeared on Griffin's talk show several times, and then on The Ed Sullivan Show.
 In the late 1960s or early 1970s, he narrated a National Association of Broadcasters PSA featuring A Boy Wandering Around a Forest.

 After doing The Star and the Story, a rejected television pilot with Van Johnson, Cavett hosted a special, Where It's At, for Bud Yorkin and Norman Lear.

 In 1968, Cavett was hired by ABC to host This Morning.
 According to a New Yorker article, the show was too sophisticated for a morning audience, and ABC first moved the show to prime time, and subsequently to a late-night slot opposite Johnny Carson's The Tonight Show.

 The Dick Cavett Show

-Intermittently since 1968, Cavett has been host of his own talk show, in various formats and on various television and radio networks: